 According to the American Heart Association, the average HRV is 59.3.
 This varies, though, depending on age and gender.

 A low HRV (little variation between beats), on the other hand, indicates less resilience.
 You’ll get low values when you are overloaded with stress, are sick, have not slept well or have been working out a bit too much.
 This is when its good to take some time to recover.
 Recovery makes performance possible.
+A lot of the progress happens in recovery.

 Measuring with wearables